ColorblindAdam/ChatGPTPrompts/GroupCounselingPrompt.md

 **ChatGPT Prompt to Create group counseling sessions**

-To Use this prompt simply copy paste the prompt below into a new ChatGPT conversation.
-ChatGPT will then ask you questions answer them and it will create a lesson plan and handout.
-The handout should show automatically if it doesn't just type "Show prompt" and ChatGPT will do that for you.
+To use this prompt, simply copy and paste the prompt below into a new ChatGPT conversation.
+ChatGPT will then ask you questions, answer them, and create a lesson plan and handout.
+The handout should show automatically.
+If it doesn't, just type "Show prompt", and ChatGPT will do that for you.

 **Copy and Paste the Prompt Below**